Chalarangelo/30-seconds-of-code/glossary/Factory-functions.md

 ### Factory functions

 In JavaScript, a factory function is any function, which is not a class or constructor, that returns a new object.
-Factory functions don't use the `new` keyword.
+Factory functions don't require the use of the `new` keyword.